Aug 15, 2023

 Shoppers love personalization because they get more relevant deals and rewards.
 According to Marketo, 79% of consumers say they’re only likely to engage with a brand’s promotions if they’ve been personalized around previous interactions.

 Seasonal events are a huge driver of consumer activity.
 The last three months of the year account for almost 40% of all online sales.
-This makes them prime time for promotional campaigns (Halloween, Black Friday, Christmas).
+This makes them prime time for seasonal marketing (Halloween, Black Friday, Christmas).

 Running similar promotions at the same time as competitors reduces your chances of winning customers.
 Offer unique deals that will persuade your customers to shop with you instead of rival brands.